 This video accompanies: Snapping Hip Syndrome Video

-Common treatment for snapping hip syndrome varies depending upon the origin of the snapping hip.
-When it’s the first type, which is outside of the joint, and it’s coming from a tendon that is snapping over the outside of the leg, normally, treatment for this is just to strengthen the surrounding muscles, including your core, the hip flexor muscles, the hip extensor muscles, the abductor muscles that allow your leg to move away from your body, and the hip adductor muscles.
-We also check the biomechanics and this is mainly through physical therapy to makes sure you’re balanced on both sides because often snapping hip can present unilaterally (only on one side).
+Common treatment for a snapping hip syndrome varies depending upon the origin of the snapping hip.
+When it’s the first type, which is outside of the joint, and when it’s coming from a tendon that is snapping over the outside of the leg, normally treatment for this is just to strengthen the surrounding muscles, including your core, the hip flexor muscles, the hip extensor muscles, the abductor muscles that allow your leg to move away from the body, and the hip adductor muscles.
+We also check the biomechanics, and this is mainly through physical therapy, and make sure that you’re balanced on both sides, your right side and left side, because often snapping hip can present unilaterally (only on one side).

-Snapping hip syndrome that is coming from intraarticular joint pathology, and often this is coming from a hip labral tear, is treated by addressing the labral tear.
-To first see whether there is a labral tear, that can be diagnosed on MRI to localize where the actual tear in the labrum is.
-The other thing that can be done is a MRI with an arthrogram, where you inject a small amount of anesthetic into the joint to see if that helps with the symptoms of the labrum.
+Snapping hip syndrome that is coming from intraarticular joint pathology, and often this is coming from a labral tear within the hip, is treated by addressing the labral tear.
+To first see whether there is a labral tear, that is diagnosed on an MRI, and to, well, localize where the actual tear in the labrum is.
+The other thing that can be done is an MRI with an arthrogram, where you inject a small amount of anesthetic into the joint and see if that helps with any of the symptoms of the labrum.

 In addition to seeing what the actual anatomy is, this also can be therapeutic for the labral tear.